-During the process of content creation and publishing, we often encounter some repetitive code snippets, such as the display format of article lists, the layout of product cards, and the specific structure of navigation menus.If you copy code blocks every time, it not only increases the size of the template file and reduces readability, but also brings huge workloads and risk of errors during later modifications.The appearance of macro functions is to solve this pain point, allowing us to encapsulate these reusable code logic and use them flexibly in templates as if calling a function.
+During the process of content creation and publication, we often encounter some repetitive code snippets, such as the display format of article lists, the layout of product cards, and the specific structure of navigation menus.If copying code blocks every time, it not only increases the size of the template file and reduces readability, but also brings huge workloads and error risks in later modifications.The appearance of macro functions is to solve this pain point, it allows us to encapsulate these reusable code logic, and use them flexibly in templates like calling a function.

-AnQiCMS uses a template engine syntax similar to Django, which makes it very flexible and easy to learn in template creation.The macro function, as one of its auxiliary tags, is essentially a parameterized template code snippet with an independent scope, handling only the parameters passed in.includethe tags are different,includeThe label inherits and uses all context variables of the current template, while macro functions are more focused on their own received parameters, making macro functions more modular and independent.
+AnQiCMS uses a template engine syntax similar to Django, which makes it very flexible and easy to use in template creation.The macro function as one of its auxiliary tags is essentially a template code snippet with parameters, it has an independent scope, and only handles the parameters passed in.
+This is similar toincludeThe tags are different,includeThe tag inherits and uses all the context variables of the current template, while the macro function is more focused on its own received parameters, making the macro function more modular and independent.

-For example, we often need to display the brief information of articles at different locations on a website, which may include a title, link, description, and publish date.
-We can define a macro function for this purpose:
+For example, we often need to display a brief summary of articles at different locations on a website, which may include title, link, description, and publication date.
+We can define a macro function for this:

 {% macro render_article_item(article) %}